Do Not Focus on Academics – Trust Me.

 But now, I want to leave you all with some final thoughts, a “one more thing” (although I for sure did not invent the iPhone), a personal, unpolished and hopefully as honest as possible reflection.

 On Thursday, I was awarded the “Henry Ford II Prize” for the highest GPA of the class.
-I do not want to lie; I was incredibly honored for the recognition that I had the best grades among those amazing and highly talented students.
+I do not want to lie; I was incredibly honoured for the recognition that I had the best grades among those amazing and highly talented students.
 I was especially touched that people congratulated me the whole evening (and until 5am in the next morning during our goodbye party) and said how happy they were that I won the prize as I participated in activities, parties, trips and did not bury myself in the library (which I in fact have not set foot in during my year at INSEAD).
 But still, I think I sacrificed some of the excitement of INSEAD because I focused too much on the academics.

 I never dreamt that I could be on top of the class; my motivation for academic performance was in the beginning simply fear.